Skip to main content

 Remarks

-Pulse can be used to model resource requirement during an interval variable.
-The given amount height of the resource is used during the whole interval (from its start to end).
+Pulse can be used to model a resource requirement during an interval variable.
+The given amount height of the resource is used throughout the interval (from start to end).

 Formal definition

-Pulse creates a cumulative function which have the value:
+Pulse creates a cumulative function which has the value:

 • 0 before interval.start(),